sindev95/stylist/README.md

     composer require sindev95/stylist

-This step is not required because of the laravel package auto discovery
+This step is not required because of the laravel package auto discovery<br>
 <s>Then, make sure the Stylist service provider is made available to your application by updating your config/app.php:

     FloatingPoint\Stylist\StylistServiceProvider,